Bisque (food): Etymology

-The French-language name may derive from Biscay, as in the Bay of Biscay.
+The French-language name bisque may derive from Biscay, as in the Bay of Biscay.
 Historians theorise that bisque was popularised by fisherman off this coast, partly due to its most popular meat being lobster.
-Some theorise, however, that it may come from "bis cuites", "cooked twice", first sauteed, then simmered.
+Some theorise, however, that it may come from bis cuites, "cooked twice", first sautéed, then simmered.

 Others have suggested that bisque derives from the Norman word for "sour drink".